Praanim/learn_github/simple_file.md

 step-4...

-so i basically what i found is that there are two repositories one is local control repo in our machine git add and commit in cli tracks and saves changes in local repo not in remote...i repeat only in local
+so  basically what i found is that there are two repositories one is local control repo in our machine git add and commit in cli tracks and saves changes in local repo not in remote...i repeat only in local